ThiagoKS-7/Ai-Maker-FastAPI/README.md

 ![GitHub Org's stars](https://img.shields.io/github/stars/ThiagoKS-7?style=social)

-See also the list of [contributors](https://github.com/kylelobo/The-Documentation-Compendium/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/ThiagoKS-7/Ai-Maker-FastAPI/contributors) who participated in this project.

-## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Hat tip to anyone whose code was used
-- Inspiration
-- References